 Where the principal is concerned about the risk of losing the contractor to another project, and where the parties are not yet in a position to commence work, it may be worth including a clause to the effect that the parties will be negotiating with each other on an exclusive basis, at least for a period of time.
 This is intended to give both parties comfort that they are genuine about their intentions to proceed with the engagement.

 Ideally, a realistic target date for finalising the contract should be mentioned.
-Having a specific date mentioned will help the parties to focus their attention, and increase the chances of the contract actually being finalised in a reasonably short period.
+Having a specific date mentioned will help the parties to focus their attention, and increase the chances of the contract actually being finalised within a reasonable period.

 Often, an early works letter will expire within a stated period.
 Again, this is to encourage the parties to finalise the formal contract as quickly as possible.
 Where there is an expiry clause, there will often be a provision that allows extensions, with the intention that the letter will continue to apply until the final contract has been signed.